michaelchen-lab/pocket-advocate/README.md

 # Pocket Advocate
 ###### Michael, Anastasia, William and Zachs @ IvyHacks 2020

-Pocket Advocate is a healthcare web app which aims to allow the general public to advocate for their personal health through better medication and simplified health insurance claims.
+Pocket Advocate is a healthcare web app which aims to allow the general public to advocate for better medication and easier health insurance claims.

 ## The Problem